dfm/emcee/docs/tutorials/line.rst

 Marginalization & uncertainty estimation
 ----------------------------------------

-This isn't the place to get into the details of why you might want to use MCMC in your research but it is worth commenting that a common reason is that you would like to marginalize over some "nuisance parameters" and find an estimate of the posterior probability function (the distribution of parameters that is consistent with your dataset) for others.
+This isn’t the place to get into the details of why you might want to use MCMC in your research but it is worth commenting that a common reason is that you would like to marginalize over some “nuisance parameters” and find an estimate of the posterior probability function (the distribution of parameters that is consistent with your dataset) for others.
 MCMC lets you do both of these things in one fell swoop!
 You need to start by writing down the posterior probability function (up to